GolfFlorida.com

 The course is a short 6,500 yards, including the "Mangrove Hole," a 143-yard par-3 that carries over a snarl of mangroves.

-Another problem for the course is the area's easy lifestyle, which can make even the leisurely pace of golf too strenuous.
+The area's easy lifestyle can make even the leisurely pace of golf too strenuous.

 "It's not a real fast pace down there," said Evans, who recalled his time back in the Keys in the 1970s fondly.
 "The fastest I ever saw the people down there move is when a boat smuggling marijuana capsized, and the bales came floating in to shore, where we were having lunch."